Session-Level Properties

 | Smooth flow | Conversation proceeds without friction | Raises score |

 Note: Requires a minimum of 2 turns to evaluate.
-Sessions with a single turn will not receive a score.
+Sessions with a single turn will receive an N/A score.

 Intent Fulfillment